kingeryzach2002/DOGL/cleaning-tools/Table-cleaning/docs/README.md

 ## Functionality and Features
 **Python Partner Cleaning** *partner_cleaner.ipynb* Cleans the partners data into something more machine-readable.
 Removing extraneous text, semicolon separators on the rows that were comma-separated, etc.
+Uses fuzzy matching to point out identical organizations which might be coded differently.
+Remaining differences are in *partner_matches.csv.*

 ## Data and Required Packages